 In this section, I present results on demand for the platform over time, as well as exploring heterogeneity and the robustness of my results.
-First, in Table 1, I present results showing the per-period intention-to-treat effects of exposure to the experimental subsidies on subsequent use of the platform.
-Column 1 reports results from a linear probability model in which the outcome variable is a dummy equal to one if any households from the grid point neighborhood called to use the platform.
-Figure 3a presents these same results in graphical form.
-The first row (Treated \times Experimental subsidies) demonstrates that there was indeed an increase in platform use when the experimental subsidies were active.
+First, in Figure 3a, I present results showing the per-period intention-to-treat effects of exposure to the experimental subsidies on subsequent use of the platform.
+Table A.1 presents these same results in a table.
+The first column (Treated × Experimental subsidies) demonstrates that there was indeed an increase in platform use when the experimental subsidies were active.
 For the 18 months following the cessation of the experimental subsidies, platform use remains persistently higher in treated areas relative to non-treated areas.
-Subsequently, when the city-wide subsidy campaign begins 24 months after the experiment, treated areas are again more likely to have any households calling to use the platform, and this effect also persists for the six months following the city-wide campaign.
+Subsequently, when the city-wide subsidy campaign begins 24 months after the experiment, previously treated areas are again more likely to have any households calling to use the platform, and this effect also persists for the six months following the city-wide campaign.

-In Column 2 of Table 1 and in Figure 3b, I show intensive-margin results on the number of household desludging requests recorded in the platform administrative data.
+In Figure 3b (and in Column 2 of Table A.1), I show intensive-margin results on the number of household desludging requests recorded in the platform administrative data.
 Consistent with results at the extensive margin, treated neighborhoods exhibit persistently higher household interest in using the platform for the first 18 months after subsidies end, and again when city-wide subsidies become available.
 Over the entire post-subsidy period, the average treated neighborhood had nearly twice as many calls as the average non-treated neighborhood.
 This suggests that a short-term analysis of the effect of the subsidies on platform use would dramatically understate the total gains in adoption.

 Because this paper relies only on administrative data from the platform, I cannot say with certainty how many of these calls represent adoption of mechanized desludging itself and displacement of manual desludging.
-Deutschmann et al. (2021b) estimate that the availability of experimental subsidies decreased contemporaneous use of manual desludging by 10%, and that every averted manual desludging in a neighborhood in Dakar could reduce the incidence of diarrhea among neighborhing households by 30%.11 If even a small fraction of the increased platform use in previously-treated neighborhoods represents displaced manual desludgings, this could lead to a substantial improvement in neighborhood-level health outcomes.
+The platform did not directly process payments except when facilitating subsidy distribution.
+Deutschmann et al. (2021b) estimate that the availability of experimental subsidies decreased contemporaneous use of manual desludging by 10%, and that every averted manual desludging in a neighborhood in Dakar could reduce the incidence of diarrhea among neighborhing households by 30%.17 Further, that paper shows that referrals are an important channel for sourcing mechanized desludgings.
+If